Limited Liability Partnerships Act 2000: Provisions

 Membership of the LLP is initially those who subscribed to the incorporation document.
 A person may become a new member of an LLP with the agreement of existing members and cease to be a member with their agreement as well.
 As with a normal partnership, a partner of an LLP is not regarded as being employed by the LLP—they are self-employed.
 The relationship between members is governed by an agreement between the members.
 If an agreement does not exist the act provides that regulations may be made to specify the default form of such an agreement.
 As with normal partnerships the members of an LLP are agents of the LLP, and the LLP is liable for the actions of a member when that member acts in a wrongful way or makes an omission.
 However, unlike a normal partnership, the members of an LLP are not jointly and severally liable for the actions of another member.
 This is because the LLP itself has legal personality separate from its members.
 If the membership of an LLP changes then the registrar must be informed within 14 days and if a member changes their address the registrar must be informed within 28 days.

 Members of an LLP are subject to income tax on their income as trading income in the same way as a normal partnership.
 They also pay class 4 National Insurance contributions in the same way as anyone else who is self-employed.
 Capital gains tax applies to members of LLPs as to those in a normal partnership.
 Within one year of incorporation of an LLP there is an exception to stamp duty on land transferred to the LLP if the person transferring the property is a member of the LLP and that the proportions of the property are the same as those before the transaction.

 LLPs are wound up and subject to insolvency in much the same way as companies.
 Section 14 of the act makes provision for regulations to be made applying certain provisions of the Insolvency Act 1986 to LLPs.
 Similarly, Section 15 makes provision for the making of regulations to apply company law or disapply company law and to apply partnership law as seem appropriate.

 Complementing the Limited Liability Partnerships Act 2000, much of the law on LLPs is in statutory instruments made under it that apply other legislation.
 Most importantly, many elements of the Companies Act 2006 are applied to LLPs by regulations made in 2008 and 2009.

+If the onshore employees of a hedge fund act in a capacity exercising management functions rather than in a capacity exercising advisory functions, and fail to advise investors that they are not liable for the consequences for investment advice, then effectively they lose their protection under the 2000 act.

+Commencement

+The act was commenced in April 2001.